Aron-M/Zawadiartshop/README.md

 - JSON file for storing product data.
 - Responsive design to support mobile, tablet, and desktop views.
 - User authentication system for account creation and management.

+# 6. Expectations:

+I expect that the project will result in a fully functional e-commerce store for African art pieces.
+Users will be able to browse, select, and purchase products with ease.
+The integration of Stripe will enable secure and efficient payments.
+The website will be responsive, ensuring a consistent experience across devices.
+Our goal is to create a visually appealing and intuitive platform that encourages users to explore and embrace African art.

+# 7. Design:

+The website's design will be structured using Bootstrap, a popular frontend framework that offers responsive and aesthetically pleasing templates.
+I'll focus on a clean, modern design that highlights the beauty of African art.
+The use of images, fonts, and colors will be carefully chosen to create an engaging visual experience.
+I will prioritize user-friendly navigation and clear product presentation, ensuring that users can easily find what they're looking for and enjoy the art pieces showcased on the platform.